 Online Learning Pathways provides support and assistance for students and faculty as they explore the world of online education through guides, tutorials, and other online resources.
 College Technology Services fosters information literacy in the classroom and academic computing labs across the campus.
 Requests for technology improvements, modifications, and new installations are made to College Technology Services via software or hardware request forms.
 AV request forms may be used by employees to request audio-visual and multimedia production needs.

-The District assures that technology resources at all locations are implemented and maintained to ensure reliable access, safety, and security.
+The College technology processes, and application of District Standards, assures that technology resources at all locations are implemented and maintained to ensure reliable access, safety, and security.